j1nxie/j1nxie.github.io/_posts/2024-11-05-bad-game-design-persona-5-royal.md

 tags: [games, "game design"]
 ---

+> [!NOTE]
-> **NOTE**: This post contains spoilers for Persona 5 Royal!
+> This post contains spoilers for Persona 5 Royal!
 If you haven't played the game yet, I suggest you stop reading to avoid spoilers, else, proceed at your own caution.

 Recently, I decided to pick up Persona 5 Royal, as I broke my controller and...
 Persona 4 Golden on a keyboard felt horrible (this probably needs its own blog post...) so I put it on pause for now.
 Fast-forward a few weeks later and I'm 60 hours into it.
 I've been enjoying the game **a whole lot**, but there are points where I feel like the game is out to annoy me.
 I've still got half the game left to go - but these will be my thoughts up to this point, for Kaneshiro's bank and Okumura's spaceport.